smcaleese/resume-analyzer/docs/proposal/proposal.md

 ### Background

 This project idea was inspired by several real-world problems that we were facing as students and job seekers.
-With our time in college drawing to a close we have both got a first hand experience of the job market and how confusing and and time-consuming it can be to identify the skills companies want by reading through dozens of resumes.
-We also found evalulating our own resumes challenging as it wasn't clear how they could be improved.
+With our time in college drawing to a close we have both got a first-hand experience of the job market and how confusing and time-consuming it can be to identify the skills companies want by reading through dozens of resumes.
+We also found evaluating our own resumes challenging as it wasn't clear how they could be improved.

 By developing this project, we hope to make it much easier and simpler to identify the most valuable skills required for software engineers today and improve our resumes.